gordonpn/personal-slack-bot/README.md

 *  Notify when a Jenkins job is no longer in progress
 *  Send unread top posts from favorite Reddit subreddits
 *  Personalized and relative weather forecasts based on weather today and previous days
+*  Notify user of a website being down

 ## Prerequisites
 ````bash